Honors Program Director

 will make some presentation on the work they are doing and the problems

 they are encountering.
-These sessions will be chaired by the director of
+These sessions will be chaired by the Director of Undergraduate studies;

 will be in attendance, however, and will participate in the discussion